When Machine Unlearning Jeopardizes Privacy: Evaluation

-\autoref{fig:scratch_compare_image} illustrates the performance for the image datasets.
-We use a simple convolutional neural network (CNN), whose architecture is described in \autoref{app:cnn_structure}, as the target model for both MNIST and CIFAR10 datasets.
-We further use ResNet50 for the CIFAR10 datasets.
-As for the attack model, we use four standard classifiers, same as in the categorical datasets.
-The groups in the $x$-axis represent the attack models and the color bars (see the legend) represent the datasets and their corresponding target models.
-The experimental results show that CIFAR10 trained with ResNet50 is the most vulnerable case.
-The reason behind is that the overfitting level of CIFAR10 trained with ResNet50 is the largest.
-From \autoref{table:overfitting}, we observe that the overfitting level of CIFAR10 trained with ResNet50 is 0.260, while both MNIST and CIFAR10 trained with simple CNNs have an overfitting level smaller than 0.05.
+\mypara{Results for Image Datasets} \autoref{fig:scratch_compare_image} illustrates the performance for the image datasets and complex convolutional neural networks.
+We keep the same attack models as categorical datasets, and use the SimpleCNN model for MNIST, use the ResNet50 and DenseNet models for CIFAR10.
+In general, we also observe that our attack outperforms classic membership inference attack in all settings.
+Besides, CIFAR10 trained with DenseNet shows the highest privacy degradation, while MNIST dataset trained with SimpleCNN shows the lowest.
+The reason behind is that the overfitting level of CIFAR10 trained with DenseNet is the largest.
+To further confirm this, we list the overfitting level of different models in \autoref{table:overfitting}.
+We observe that the overfitting level of CIFAR10 trained with DenseNet is $0.439$, while the MNIST dataset trained with SimpleCNN has an overfitting level smaller than $0.05$.